Ladder Branding: Yalumba and Viognier

 Placing a member (Organic) just north of entry level but still reasonably priced enough to be a potential step up is intelligent marketing.
 The customer is therefore more likely to step up the ladder.
 This is especially likely perhaps when a consumer has had the entry level product a few times or it is unavailable.

 Making this wine organic and being very clear about that feature is also wise since Millennial Treaters will be a key segment here.
 That’s because the term “Organic” features prominently on their wish-list for products.

 The pricing overlaps with the entry level product which again is intelligent because it encourages switching.
 The entry level product is sometimes available at a discount.
 Great care should be taken here.
 One should avoid the discounting of the Organic product so as to maintain its identity as “just slightly premium in a premium range.”

 Eden Valley aims at consumers celebrating a special occasion.
 It is the “stretch” entry within the ladder branding.
 So customers who would normally stay on the lower rung might be tempted.

 The Virgilius is the “aspiration” product within the ladder branding.
 Serious wine drinkers are the target.
 It is attractively priced in comparison to Meursault, for example.

 Sample marketing materials

-There is an effective strapline.
+Moreover, there is an effective strapline.
 “Thoroughly captivated by this elusive, luscious and complex white variety, a visit to Viognier’s spiritual home saw the beginnings of a journey that would define Yalumba’s white winemaking future.”